 Metabolic stress is not a friend to the very young, elderly, or those who’ve been dealing with superficial siderosis for awhile.
 If you’re healthy, enjoy a great immune system, exercise body and mind you easily bounce back after an infection or surgery.
-Your brain’s capacity to handle metabolic stress and adapt to a disease affecting the brain is referred to as Overview In cases of superficial siderosis, neurological res...
+Your brain’s capacity to handle metabolic stress and adapt to a disease affecting the brain is referred to as Overview Neurological reserve refers to the brain's ability ...
 More.
 Often, superficial siderosis patients who’ve been fighting a steady progression of their condition also discover they’re now living with a compromised neurological reserve on a perpetual basis.¹

 When the bounce-back forgets to bounce

 Neurological reserve refers to two groupings, cognitive reserve, and brain reserve.
 The level of cognitive reserve a person has prior to becoming symptomatic may explain why there is a difference in the progression speed and severity of superficial siderosis based cognitive decline.
 As the degenerative brain changes occur, people with a higher cognitive reserve are able to adapt better and hold off symptoms longer.
-When the cognitive reserve is compromised the software of your brain begins to glitch and you may struggle with Overview Short-term memory is your ability to store small am...
+When the cognitive reserve is compromised the software of your brain begins to glitch and you may struggle with Overview Short-term memory refers to our capacity to briefly...
 More or coping with daily tasks.

 In the late 1980s, researchers found patients with levels of cognitive reserve high enough to remain asymptomatic and function normally even though autopsy found physical evidence of brain changes consistent with advanced Alzheimer’s disease.²